 Self-Esteem & School Bullying

-True, some overweight children are very popular with their classmates, feel good about themselves, and have plenty of self confidence.
+True, some children who are overweight are very popular with their classmates, feel good about themselves, and have plenty of self confidence.
 But in general, if your child is obese, he is more likely to have low self-esteem than his thinner peers.
 His weak self-esteem can translate into feelings of shame about his body, and his lack of self-confidence can lead to poorer academic performance at school.
-You probably don’t need a detailed description of how difficult the day-to-day life of overweight children can sometimes be.
+You probably don’t need a detailed description of how difficult the day-to-day life of children who are overweight can sometimes be.
 These youngsters may be told by classmates (and even adults) that being heavy is their own fault.
 They might be called names.
 They could be subjected to teasing and bullying.
 Their former friends may avoid them, and they may also have trouble making new friends.
 They could be the last one chosen when teams are selected in physical education classes.